xyproto/tinyxxd/README.md

 ## Performance

 `tinyxxd` is just a tiny bit faster than `xxd`.
-The larger the input, the larger the difference in performance appears to be.
+The larger the input, the larger the performance advantage seems to be.

 ### General info